 It shouldn’t be surprising that Bally has a large catalog of slots available, given their time in the industry.
+Many of their classic Atlantic City slot machines have been made into online games.
 These five favorites are a great place to start.

 Quick Hit Super Wheel Wild Red – This mouthful of a machine features 5 reels and 30 paylines along with a lot of features and bonuses.
 While the design is inspired by traditional slot machines, the gameplay is completely modern.
 Lucky players will get a chance to spin the Super Wheel to unlock instant winnings, multipliers, wilds or loaded free spins.
 There’s also a range of Quick Hit jackpots on the line for every spin.